Doolittle Raid: Fate of the missing crewmen

-Following the Doolittle Raid, most of the B-25 crews who had reached China eventually achieved safety with the help of Chinese civilians and soldiers.
+Following the Doolittle Raid, most of the B-25 crews who had reached China eventually found safety with the help of Chinese civilians and soldiers.

 Of the 16 planes and 80 airmen who participated in the raid, all either crash-landed, were ditched, or crashed after their crews bailed out, with the single exception of Capt.
 York and his crew, who landed in the Soviet Union.
 Despite the loss of these 15 aircraft, 69 airmen escaped capture or death, with only three killed in action.
 When the Chinese helped the Americans escape, the grateful Americans, in turn, gave them whatever they had on hand.
 The people who helped them paid dearly for sheltering the Americans.
-Eight Raiders were captured, but their fate was not fully known until 1946.
+Most of them were tortured and executed for giving aid.
+During the search an estimated 250,000 Chinese lives were taken by the Japanese Imperial Army.
+Eight Raiders were captured.

 Some of the men who crashed were aided by Patrick Cleary, the Irish Bishop of Nancheng.
 The Japanese troops retaliated by burning down the city.

 The crews of two aircraft (10 men in total) were unaccounted for: those of 1st Lt.
 Dean E. Hallmark (sixth off) and 1st Lt.
 William G. Farrow (last off).
 On 15 August 1942, the United States learned from the Swiss Consulate General in Shanghai that eight of the missing crew members were prisoners of the Japanese at the city's police headquarters.
 Two of the missing crewmen, bombardier S/Sgt.
 William J. Dieter and flight engineer Sgt.
 Donald E. Fitzmaurice of Hallmark's crew, were found to have drowned when their B-25 crashed into the sea.
 Both of their remains were recovered after the war and were buried with military honors at Golden Gate National Cemetery.